 Architectural fibreglass mouldings include: Wet room and shower flooring

-Wet rooms, shower rooms and bathrooms are vulnerable areas for water penetration.
-Potential solutions include; purpose made shower pans, wetroom trays or on-site GRP barrier layer fitting.
+Wet rooms, shower rooms and bathrooms are vulnerable areas to water penetration.
+Potential solutions include; purpose-made shower pans, wetroom trays or on-site GRP barrier layer fitting.
 See also GRP Planters.

 Roof systems, Cladding & Sidings

 GRP (Glass Reinforced Plastic) roofing and cladding systems are a seamless, leak-free and extremely cost-effective alternative to traditional pressed steel or aluminium panels.
 Long-lasting and robust, stuart:pease GRP roofing can be manufactured to any profile or shape of roof, including over-door canopy forms.

 Fibreglass is also the ideal weatherproof and mouldable material for the construction of bespoke exterior features and housings, such as the air conditioning tower produced by stuart:pease and illustrated to the left.

 Wherever standardised architectural products are required, GRP offers an extremely cost-effective solution to the volume production of doors, walkway plates, handrails, platforms, staircases, fencing… the range is as wide as its applications.
 See stuart:pease‘ design & development service.